Talco, Texas

-Talco is a town in Titus County, Texas, United States.
-The population was 516 at the 2010 census.
-The name is derived from a local candy bar (It was either a shelf carton or because the local people said it was "Texas-Arkansas-Louisiana Country hence Talco).
-Also reports said it may have been a local company name Texas-Arkansas-Louisiana Company.
-There are varying reports to what it was actually.
+Talco is a city in Titus County, Texas, United States.
+The population was 494 at the 2020 census.
+The name is derived either from that of a local candy bar or from the local people's saying it was "Texas-Arkansas-Louisiana country", hence Talco.
+Other reports say that it may have been from a local company name, Texas-Arkansas-Louisiana Company.

 History

 Two post offices were established near the current site of Talco: Gouldsboro in 1856 and Goolesboro in 1878.
 Due to name conflict the community changed its name to "Talco" based on the Texas, Arkansas, and Louisiana Candy Company initials on a candy wrapper.
 In 1912, Talco relocated to be closer to a railroad line.

 Oil was discovered in 1936, leading to a big boom in the economy.
 Talco called itself the "Asphalt capital of the world."